Exabyte-io/documentation/docs/terminology/simulations.md

 - **Simulation** is an application of a computational model or technique aimed at extracting a specific property of materials.

-There are three main entities that we deal with:
+There are three main entities that we deal with.

 - **Material**: a combination of chemical elements in a particular geometric arrangement, that can be *uniquely* defined by descriptive properties (eg. crystal lattice and basis) and has *characteristic* properties (eg. band gap, formation energy)